TechEdDan2/bc40-1_ReactRouterVending/README.md

 - Browse a list of vending machine items
 - View item details
 - Navigate between different pages using React Router
+- use of dynamic routing for snack types (partially implemented)

 ## Technologies Used
 - React